 Action Lead Officer Achieved By Continue to challenge the notion that domestic abuse is not acceptable via a range of targeted communication campaigns, training events and conferences.
-Julia Lewis Ongoing Manage the Multi Agency Risk Assessment Conference (MARAC) process and the Independent Domestic Violence Advocate Service (IDVA) Julia Lewis Ongoing Support Local partners in their continued roll out of education packs and projects in schools Julia Lewis Ongoing Manage the Domestic Abuse One Stop Shop and develop a business plan for its longer term future Julia Lewis 31.3.2016 Create a county borough-wide domestic abuse strategy, incorporating into that strategy the provisions within the Violence against Women, Domestic Abuse and Sexual Violence (Wales) Act Julie Lewis 30.9.2015 Establish a local Channel Panel to discharge the Council's duties under the Counter Terrorism and Security Act.
-Sian Morris 31.7.15
+Julia Lewis Ongoing Manage the Multi Agency Risk Assessment Conference (MARAC) process and the Independent Domestic Violence Advocate Service (IDVA) Julia Lewis Ongoing Support local partners in their continued roll out of education packs and projects in schools Julia Lewis Ongoing Manage the Domestic Abuse One Stop Shop and develop a business plan for its longer term future Julia Lewis March 2016 Create a county borough-wide domestic abuse strategy, incorporating into that strategy actions that will respond to the provisions within the Violence against Women, Domestic Abuse and Sexual Violence (Wales) Act 2015 Julie Lewis March 2016 Establish a local Channel Panel to discharge the Council's duties under the Counter Terrorism and Security Act.
+Sian Morris October 2015 Participate in the Regional CONTEST board Karen Jones Ongoing